 It’s not to say our home isn’t filled with art objects.
 It certainly is.
-When I look around, there are legit art pieces collected back in the day, there are specific painterly projects that my family and I worked on together for our walls, there are after school art projects that Jeff’s kids presented to him that we had framed.
+When I look around, there are legit art pieces collected back in the day, there are specific painterly projects that my family and I worked on together for our walls, and there are after-school art projects that Jeff’s kids presented to him that we had framed.

 But, when it comes to my own walls, I just have to jump that hurdle in my mind first.

 What art do I LOVE and want to LIVE with?

 Now that you have gone with me on that unproductive self-reflective diatribe, let’s go down the line of lovely inspirational images from a fav Designer, Robert Stilin.

 He really knows how to work a room with a piece of fantastic art!

 It really inspires me to want to get my act together.
 Look at the impact a perfectly placed piece can make!

 Viewing the work of Robert Stilin enforces the notion that scale is everything.